kanishkegb/MAE-6286/Notes.md

 * FTBS

 ### Lesson 2
-* Lax-Friedrichs: convection > FTCS is unstable; this stabilizes FTCS; but introduces 1st order error
+* Lax-Friedrichs: convection > FTCS is unstable; this stabilizes FTCS by replacing rho_i^n by its average; but introduces 1st order error
 * Lax-Wendroff: first scheme ever to achieve 2nd-order accuracy in both space and time; captures the sharpness of the shock; makes an overshoot; needs to calculate expensive Jacobian every time step
 * MacCormack: two steps; predictor and corrector;
 * Odd-even coupling: staircase behavior on the leading edge of the wave